Sukhoi/HAL FGFA: Design

 Russian expertise in titanium structures will be complemented by India's experience in composites like in the fuselage.
 Speaking to Flight International, United Aircraft chief Mikhail Pogosyan said India is giving engineering inputs covering latest airframe design, Hi-Tech software development and other systems.

 By August 2014, the United Aircraft Corporation (UAC) had completed the front end engineering design for the FGFA for which a contract had been signed with India's HAL in 2010.

 Differences for FGFA

-When complete, the FGFA would've been predominantly armed with weapons of Indian origin such as the Astra, a beyond-visual-range missile (BVR)developed by India.
+When complete, the FGFA would've been predominantly armed with weapons of Indian origin such as the Astra, a beyond-visual-range missile (BVR) developed by India.
 Although in keeping with the Russian BVR doctrine of using a variety of different missiles for versatility and unpredictability to countermeasures, the aircraft was expected to have compatibility with various missile types.
 It was reported, the FGFA would include systems developed by third parties.
+It was also to have a different AESA radar, designated N079.

 The completed joint Indian/Russian versions of the operational fighters would've differed from the then flying prototypes through a total of 43 improvements.

-Russia had agreed to the demand of the Indian Air force that it must be a two-seater fighter.
+Russia had agreed to the demand of the Indian Air Force that it must be a two-seater fighter.
 India had plans for it to be a two-seater with a pilot and weapon systems operator.

-Specifications (FGFA – projected)

-Most of these figures are for the Sukhoi Su-57 and not the finished HAL FGFA.